How to Apply

 Saharawi students of age 15-18 from the refugee camps in Tindouf, Algeria are eligible to apply.

-The next selections will take place in August 2017 in the refugee camps in Tindouf, Algeria.
+The next selections will take place in the summer of 2019 in the refugee camps in Tindouf, Algeria.

 E-mail us if you would like to stay informed about the selections: firstname.lastname@example.org.

 The selection process consists of three phases: (i) outreach; (ii) assessment; (iii) nomination.